 - The page numbers should be right-justified and proceeded by a dot leader or equivalent spaces.

 - Table of Contents items are double-spaced.
-However, when chapter titles and subheadings in the table of contents are more than one line long, they should be indented (half inch) at the second line and single-spaced.
+However, when chapter titles and subheadings in the table of contents are more than one line long, they should be single-spaced and indented half an inch after the first line.

 - Microsoft Word and other word processor applications will be able to automatically generate a table of contents.
 Here are some instructions for Word: Table of Contents.
-Second line single spacing and indent can be added to a finalized table manually.
+Single spacing and the half-inch indent of a long running heading with multiple lines can be added to a finalized table of contets manually.

 d.
 Footnotes, Citations, References, and Bibliography